4hmetuyar/codesignal/README.md

 `centuryFromYear(year) = 17`.

 ## 3. CheckPalindrome
 Given the string, check if it is a palindrome.
+(A palindrome is a string that reads the same left-to-right and right-to-left.)

 ### Example